thebestrobotics/thebestrobotics.github.io/pages/contribute-to-the-scrolls.markdown

 permalink: /link-here/
 ---
 ```
 Don't forget the three dashes at the top and bottom of the header - they're very important.
-Replace "Name here" with a nice name for your page and "link-here" with a nice name to link to your page.
+Replace "Name here" with a nice name for your page and "link-here" with the link to your page.
 Make sure these don't conflict with other pages already on the site.
 Once you've done that, you can proceed to step 5.

 ### Edit an existing page